hey2022/tls-xb/README.md

 # tls-xb

-tls-xb is a cli tool that fetches scores from [Tsinglan Xiaobao](https://tsinglanstudent.schoolis.cn).
+tls-xb is a cli tool that fetches scores and GPA from [Tsinglan Xiaobao](https://tsinglanstudent.schoolis.cn).

 ## Installation